parthratra59/CamConnect/README.md

 ### API Secret and ID

+To use this video call web app, you will need to create a ZEGOCLOUD account and obtain an API secret and ID.
+Follow these steps to set up your API credentials:

-1. Go to the ZEGOCLOUD website and create an account.
+1. Go to the [ZEGOCLOUD website](https://www.zegocloud.com/) and create an account.

 2. After creating an account, access the Project Management console.